FreshRSS/FreshRSS/docs/en/admins/13_Default_user.md

 How to enable the anonymous reading mode:
 * go to settings `Administration` → `Authentication`
-* enable the checkbox of `Allow anonymous reading of the default user's articles`
+* enable the checkbox of `Allow anonymous reading of the default user’sarticles`
 * when no user is logged in then the feeds of the default user is shown

 ## Change the default user